- Selecting the functional

 + g\nu^{\dagger}\nu

-computed for uniform and spin-symmetric system.
-Results are compared with predictions of BCS theory, and as expected the agreement is observed for -ak_F<1
+Below we provide predictions of BdG functional for total energy and pairing gap as a function of coupling constant -ak_F computed for a uniform and spin-symmetric system.
+Results are compared with predictions of BCS theory, and as expected, the agreement is observed for -ak_F<1.

 SLDAE - SLDA Extended

-SLDAE is extension of SLDA-type functional to arbitrary value of \lambda=|ak_F|
+SLDAE is an extension of the SLDA-type functional to an arbitrary value of \lambda=|ak_F|.
+The functional has a generic form:

 \mathcal{E} = A_\lambda \frac{\tau}{2}